DeiTsuKii/Chat-GPT-on-discord/README.md

 TOKEN = token of your bot discord
 API_KEY = api openai key
-CHANNEL_ID = channel id or chat gpt speakas
+CHANNEL_ID = channel id for chat gpt

 important : you'll need to top up your api openai account balance for this to work.